Pamela Rushby was born in Queensland, Australia, more years ago than she cares to divulge.

 Pamela's historical novel for children, Lizzie and Margaret Rose'has just won the Society of Women Writers NSW award for a children's book in their 2018 awards.

-Her latest novel The Mummy Smugglers of Crumblin Castle (released July 2020) is a thrilling tale of an orphaned heroine, a mysterious ruined castle in the fens, mummy unwrapping parties, a family of house-keeping cats and a thousand-mile journey up the Nile in (illegal) search of ancient Egyptian mummies.
+The Mummy Smugglers of Crumblin Castle (released July 2020) is a thrilling tale of an orphaned heroine, a mysterious ruined castle in the fens, mummy unwrapping parties, a family of house-keeping cats and a thousand-mile journey up the Nile in (illegal) search of ancient Egyptian mummies.
 For more details, see the media release in links.

 Pam has written: